stripe/goforit/README.md

 # Backends

-Feature flags can be stored in any desired backend. goforit provides a flatfile implementation out-of-the-box, so feature flags can be defined in a [CSV][CSV] file.
+Feature flags can be stored in any desired backend. goforit provides a several flatfile implementations out-of-the-box, so feature flags can be defined in a JSON or CSV file.
+See below for details.

 Alternatively, flags can be stored in a key-value store like Consul or Redis.